Introduction

 Learn to work with multiple remotes

 Git’s distributed collaboration model, which gives every developer their own copy of the repository, complete with its own local history and branch structure.
 Users typically need to share a series of commits rather than a single “changeset”.
-Instead of committing a “changeset” from a working copy to the central repository, Git lets you share entire branches between repositories.
+Instead of committing a “changeset” from a working copy to the central repository, Git lets you share entire branches between repositories (REFERENCE).

 Git remote